rmwc/rmwc/src/docs/installation.md

 };
 ```

+## Flow Typed Setup

+There are no additional steps to get Flow to work with your code.
+If you run into issues, please make sure you are running the most recent version of flow-bin.

 ## Test Setup for Jest and Enzyme

 Jest uses JSDOM by default which is a browser-like environment.
 If you are using the full Enzyme mount api, you'll quickly run into errors from the material-components-web library saying things like "Cannot read property 'whatever' of undefined.
 The quick fix is to monkey patch the missing items onto the fake DOM elements in your setupTests file.